thanhttran21/MusicReactiveLEDs/README.md

 The OP-1 is a synthesizer, sampler, and sequencer capable of playing 4 tracks concurrently.
 ![OP-1](OP-1.png)

-The song I chose to reverse engineer was *Kanye West - Paranoid*.
+The song I chose to reverse engineer was *Paranoid - Kanye West*.

 ![808s & Heartbreak](808s.png)

 The first track consisted of the main melodic line of the song.
 I practiced it by ear and figured out how to record and play it on the OP-1's keyboard.